 - The second resort for any given class is the waiting list system in MyMadison.
 We will maintain waiting lists for all Economics classes and will open up some seats from time to time.
 But if there’s a class you really need, move on to the third resort:

 - The third resort is contacting me about getting into a class.
-Use this online form to apply for an override.
-The response time may be slow but I will do my best to take care of your request.
+Use this online form beginning November 7 to apply for an override.
+Requests will be handled about once a week, so don’t expect an immediate reply.

 - The last resort if you’re unable to get a class you need is this: No later than the first week of class, come to my office at 7:30 a.m., dressed business casual or above, with a cover letter stating the academic case for the class you need and including your JAC Card number.
 We’ll make a list of everyone present at 7:30 a.m. and make sure you have a chance to make your case.